 Colruyt Group's climate plan: a complementary approach with both reduction and compensation measures.

 Our emissions and carbon capture

 As soon as we start planting trees in 2022, the project will increasingly contribute to CO2 capture.
 And by 2030 it will capture more CO2 than we emit.
 At the end of 2023, our suppliers Lotus Bakeries and Duvel Moortgat joined this afforestation project.
 With this collaboration, we also offset part of their CO₂ emissions, which contributes to scope 3 of our plan for fewer CO₂ emissions.

 Planting trees is currently one of the most effective measures against climate change.
 Trees capture carbon dioxide and store it in their biomass (wood, leaves or roots) as well as improve soil and groundwater quality and increase biodiversity.

-Taking into account the various tree species we will plant, after 10 years the forest will absorb at least 12 tonnes of CO₂ per hectare each year, or 120,000 tonnes in total.
+Taking into account the various tree species we will plant, after 10 years the forest will absorb an estimated quantity of 10 tonnes of CO₂ per hectare each year, or 100,000 tonnes in total.
 Comparison, a Belgian person emits 8.34 tonnes of CO₂ on average each year.